 My boss is a brilliant writer.
 My respect for him is boundless.
 He is a journalist who has become a successful and wealthy businessman.
 As a businessman it is his main objective to make revenue.
 How do you make revenue?
 Clicks.
 Remember?
 Clicks are King.
 So that is why this smart businessman, who has unmatched journalistic talent and writing skills that I can only dream of, wrote a piece about Justin Bieber’s mustache last week.
 HIS MUSTACHE for christ sake.

 I am not saying that all journalism is bad.
 I am saying that most popular “journalism” is bad.
-You can’t blame the writers, though, we’re scared into it.
-We’re the ones writing the stories about the poor job market, we’re the ones sitting in classes that have adopted the motto, “Journalism is dead.”
+You can’t blame the writers though, we’re scared into it.
+We’re the ones writing stories about the poor job market, we’re the ones sitting in classes which have adopted the motto, “Journalism is dead.”
 That’s why when we find a job that remotely carries even just the slightest essence of journalism we gently bend at the waist, place our elbows upon our desk and let the Clicks have their way with our posterior.

 I’ve done it.
 I was pissed when someone else got to the “Miley Cyrus Twerking” story before I did.
 Plenty of journalism graduates were upset they didn’t get to cover how a 20-year-old Nashvillian made love to a foam finger.
 I would love to be the kind of person who stands up to this nonsense, gives my own version of the foam finger to the Clicks and practices hard hitting, life changing journalism that makes people stop and reevaluate everything they’ve known up until that second.
 The problem is, I am just not smart enough and my grammar skills are questionable.
-But, the light at the end of the tunnel is my coworkers, my peers and my idols are smart enough, are talented enough and are driven enough to change the space of journalism.
+But, the light at the end of the tunnel: my coworkers, my peers and my idols are smart enough, are talented enough and are driven enough to change the space of journalism.
 That’s why I am stepping aside and making room for the real journalists.
 The exciting thing is, a lot of the journalists I graduated with are striving for that golden cloud of good reporting.
 But it’s not enough!
 We need more.

 Maybe I didn’t get high enough on the journalism-totem-pole.
 Maybe stories about David Beckham’s facial hair are the morning fluff pieces of our generation.
 Maybe there really is better reporting down the line and I just didn’t make it there.
 What I do know is there are plenty of intelligent reporters who are not doing intelligent reporting.
 Be honest, how many of you have lost a little piece of your soul when hitting the “publish” button?